Danny Boyle's unrealized projects: Solomom Grundy

 On January 20, 2003, Boyle was going to direct a feature film adaptation of Dan Gooch's novel Solomon Grundy with Robert Nelson Jacobs writing the screenplay, Miramax producing the film and interested in casting Adam Sandler.
 On November 17, 2008, Boyle revealed that he cancelled it because of similarities to David Fincher’s feature film adaptation, the adaptation of F. Scott Fitzgerald’s short story The Curious Case of Benjamin Button.

 Ponte Tower

-On February 28, 2007, Boyle was offered to direct Michael Thomas’ screenplay Ponte Tower, a Apartheid thriller set primarily in Ponte City, with Boyle, Thomas, Gina Carter, and Frank Kunster producing the film, U.K. Film Council’s Development Fund financing and South Africa-based Moonlighting Films producing.
+On February 28, 2007, Boyle was offered to direct Michael Thomas' screenplay Ponte Tower, an Apartheid thriller set primarily in Ponte City, with Boyle, Thomas, Gina Carter, and Frank Kunster producing the film, U.K. Film Council's Development Fund financing and South Africa-based Moonlighting Films producing.
 On February 27, 2009, Boyle revealed that he passed on the movie.

 Sunshine sequels

 On June 11, 2025, Boyle revealed that he and Alex Garland had an outline for 2 sequels to Sunshine, that were cancelled because of the box office failure of the film.